 The Minneapolis Star Tribune praises tenor Joshua Dennis’ performances, exclaiming, “he made his sincerity believable, and his voice, a robust tenor with baritonal heft, rose to the high climaxes with ringing, ardent bravado.”
-In the 2017-18 season, he returns to Minnesota Opera to debut the role of the Duca in Rigoletto and makes his debut with Utah Opera as Greenhorn in a new production of Heggie’s Moby-Dick, and joins the Metropolitan Opera for its production of Così fan tutte.
+In the 2017-18 season, he returns to Minnesota Opera to debut the role of the Duca in Rigoletto, makes his debut with Utah Opera as Greenhorn in a new production of Heggie’s Moby-Dick, and joins the Metropolitan Opera for its production of Così fan tutte.
 He also makes his Los Angeles Philharmonic debut under the baton of Esa-Pekka Salonen as Monsieur Vogelsang in Der Schauspieldirektor and joins the Las Vegas Philharmonic for Handel’s Messiah.
 Future seasons include returns to Santa Fe Opera, Minnesota Opera, and Utah Opera as well as debuts with New Orleans Opera and Dayton Opera.
 Last season, he made his company debut as Alfredo in Konwitschny’s acclaimed production of La traviata with Seattle Opera.
 He also made role and company debuts with Minnesota Opera as Roméo in Roméo et Juliette and Kentucky Opera as Belmonte in Die Entführung aus dem Serail.
 He joined the Houston Symphony as Jaquino in Fidelio and returned to Arizona Opera to create the role of Bern Venters in the world premiere of Bohmler’s Riders of the Purple Sage, Opera Idaho for his first performances of the title role of Werther, and the Santa Fe Symphony for further performances of Handel’s Messiah.
 He also sang Mahler’s Das Lied von der Erde in a special arrangement at the XXI Festival International de Piano en Blanco & Negro in Mexico.